BartMassey/numeric-cores/README.md

 smallest positive integer, without division by zero at any point.

-This solver assumes no zero digits in the input, as things get confusing otherwise.
-Roman numerals are available (because reasons) but a bit fragile.
+Roman numerals are available (because reasons).
+No iteration will be done when finding Roman cores.

 Run with `python cores.py --help` in the repo directory to see the possible arguments, then proceed accordingly.
 Known